noelwar/Personal-Projects/README.md

 Hello human 🧑🏻‍💻,

 This repo is for showcasing my personal projects.
-Currently, you will see them grouped into 3️⃣ categories:
+Currently, you will see them grouped into 2️⃣ categories:
 1. Data Science Projects in Python
-2. Data Science Projects in R
+  * Using Python
+  * Using R
 3. Visualisations (Tableau & Streamlit)

 If you are here, you're probably a: